[Podcast] Foreign fighter diaries

 Foreign fighter diaries

-By EUScream
+By EU Scream

 Tomas lives in Brussels.
 But last week, seemingly out of the blue, he upped sticks and left.